 - Serve with a warm smile.

-- If doing by hands then leave it for an hour or so.
+Of course, you can.
+If doing by hand then leave it for an hour or so.
 As the pulp gets soften up and easy to mash.

 Q) I do not have Boora sugar.
 Can I add white sugar?